There is only one condition in which we can imagine managers

 not needing subordinates, and masters not needing slaves.

 What impressed me greatly was Aristotle's prediction that automation might finally provide man with the ability to become truly free.
-In effect, the great philosopher had said that the very field which I was entering could provide the means for mankind to finally achieve liberty.
-In short, he seemed to say that what was essential to achieve the libertarian dream was the new computer devices and the skills that I was acquiring to make use of them.
+In effect, the great philosopher said that the very field which I was entering could provide the means for mankind to finally achieve liberty.
+In short, he seemed to say that all that was essential to achieve the libertarian dream was the new computer devices and the skills I was acquiring to use them.

-No wonder KGB head Yuri Andropov and his protege Mikhail Gorbachev both worried about the destabilizing influence of personal computers.
-Their predecessors had feared and tried to suppress the "illegal printing presses" hidden in citizens' cellars.
-Information Science, as well as cheap and efficient information processing, was a dire threat to those whose power rested upon their control of information and their monopoly of gnosis (knowledge).
+No wonder Andropov and his protege Gorbachev worried about the destabilizing influence of personal computers even more so than their predecessors feared the illegal printing presses hidden in citizens' cellars.
+Information Science, as well as cheap and efficient information processing, is a dire threat to those whose power rests upon their control of information and their monopoly of gnosis (knowledge).